Hot Stones are Back! Add to any massage for $10!

 While most doctors and surgeons simply refer to it as the rotator cuff, you might find it helpful to know which tendon of which muscle is injured, as each muscle plays a slightly different role in the movement of your arm.

-In any situation, if you are experiencing chronic pain in or near your shoulder, seek medical advice rather than risk more damage.
+In any situation, if you are experiencing chronic pain in or near your shoulder, seek medical advice rather than risk more damage or frozen shoulder.